louischan-oursky/features/all-in-one.md

 An identity is used to look up a user.

-2 kinds of identity are supported.
+2 types of identity are supported.

 - Login ID
 - OAuth